Towards Precise Intra-camera Supervised Person Re-identification: The Proposed Method

-Once the graph is constructed, we adopt DBSCAN~\cite{ester1996dbscan} to find all connected components.
-Then all IDs within each component are associated and assigned with a same pseudo identity label.
-The pseudo labels are further used to update our Re-ID model.
+The constructed graph is sparsely connected.
+Therefore, we adopt a union-find algorithm \cite{patwary2010experiments} to find all connected components in the graph.
+All IDs within each component are associated and assigned with a same pseudo label.
+The pseudo labels are further used to update the Re-ID model.